 Power and elusiveness of Wisconsin RB Allen

-Connor Rogers breaks down tape from Wisconsin running back Braelon Allen whose skills go beyond his overwhelming power.
+In this Big Ten film breakdown, Connor Rogers analyzes tape of Wisconsin running back Braelon Allen whose skills go beyond his overwhelming power.

 Close Ad